KShebek/cbe504/main.typ

 Therefore, while it is perfectly reasonable to use activities in a rate expression,
 #footnote[This is in contrast with statements made in G. Lente, "Facts and Alternative Facts in Chemical Kinetics: Remarks About the Kinetic Use of Activities, Termolecular Processes, and Linearization Techniques", _Curr.
 Opin.
 Chem.
 Eng._, 21, 76--83 (2018).]
 one must take care in doing so.
-Namely, the additional component that needs to be accounted for is the factor of $1\/gamma^ddagger$ (in addition to ensuring the units work out via the appropriate factors of $C^std$.)
+Namely, the additional component that needs to be accounted for is the factor of $1\/gamma^ddagger$ (in addition to ensuring the units work out via the appropriate factors of $C^std$).

 == A Thermodynamic Perspective